Everest Panorama Trekking

 The Everest Panorama Trekking is easily compared to some other treks.
 It is a beautiful and short trek for the visitor who will get vast experience from the Everest region.
 Everest is the highest peak in the world (8848m) and the region also boasts Lhotse (8516m) next to Everest as the fourth highest peak in the world.
 There are also many more peaks between 6000m and 8000m The area is rich in natural beauty, Buddhist religion, and culture.
 Everest is one of the highest Mountain and beautiful mountain in the world and the highest mountain in the world.
 Everest Panorama Trekking is one of the best and relaxing trekking in Nepal and watching the Mt.Everest, big Monastery and Sherpa culture and their life.

-Namche Bazaar (3440m) is in the heart of Everest region where we recommend you spend a couple of nights because it aids acclimatization.
-Here we can visit the hospital and school sponsored by Sir Edmund Hillary who had first climbed Everest in 1953.
+Namche Bazaar (3440m) is in the heart of the Everest region where we recommend you spend a couple of nights because it aids acclimatization.
+Here we can visit the hospital and school-sponsored by Sir Edmund Hillary who had first climbed Everest in 1953.
 The hospital is situated in Khunde village (3840m) and school is situated in Khumjung village (3800m).
 The Nepalese Government couldn’t access the school and hospital, but the Sir Edmund Hillary foundation helped fund it.
 The Sherpa people and their children now have the opportunity for education and get help for the disease where they can access the hospital for immediate treatment.
 Everest base camp trekking along the Everest panorama trekking trail.

-Namche Bazaar is a neat and clean town providing facilities for local people and the tourist, such as banks, the internet, telephone, trekking equipment and food.
+Namche Bazaar is a neat and clean town providing facilities for local people and the tourist, such as banks, the internet, telephone, trekking equipment, and food.
 Above Namche Bazaar, Tengboche Monastery (3860m) is a place where you can enjoy stunning views of Everest, Lhotse, Ama Dablam, Thamserku as well as many more peaks.
-Ama Dablam is very close from here.
+Ama Dablam is very close to here.
 The sunrise and sunset both make you fantastic for this panoramic trek.
-Island Peak is one of the great adventure lovers for peak climbing.
+Island Peak is one of the great adventure lovers for Peak climbing.
 Early in the morning, the monastery opens and monks will pray, making it a great time to visit, to gain vast experience and enjoyment.
 Then we trek back along the same trail to Namche Bazaar and then down to Lukla and fly back to Kathmandu.

 some tips for Everest panorama trek:

 How to get Everest panorama trekking?
-Everest Panorama Trekking is one of the easiest treks in Everest region.
-The trek start from Kathmandu to Lukla by flight then trek will start the same day & stay overnight at Phakding after walking 4 hours.
+Everest Panorama Trekking is one of the easiest treks in the Everest region.
+The trek starts from Kathmandu to Lukla by flight then trek will start the same day & stay overnight at Phakding after walking 4 hours.
 Next day Namche from where will start to see Mt Everest then next day trek to Tengboche Monastery from where will see great panoramic Everest view and this is the main destination for Everest panorama trek then continue to down a couple of days Lukla fly back to Kathmandu.

 What kind of people, culture, religion, and languages can we explore in Everest panorama Trek?
-Everest Panorama Trekking is in heart of Sherpa people living around Namche bazaar.
+Everest Panorama Trekking is in the heart of Sherpa people living around Namche bazaar.
 Chiefly Sherpa people are living in Namche bazaar region.
 They have own cultures, languages, dress up and tradition.
-The Sherpa people are very helpful each other.
-They have very majority, community, very helpful each other.
+The Sherpa people are very helpful to each other.
+They have the very majority, community, very helpful with each other.
 Buddhist religion they have monastery everywhere on the way mani wall & pray flag and have written every rock and stones Um Manne Peme Hum many kinds of mantra the in the Buddhist religion.

 Carry your important medicine: medicine is very important if you have any disease you must carry the medicine with you.
-I mean “prevention is better than care” mountain region we can’t find any health care, clinic, and hospital if there is clinic you may not get according to your problem medicine.
+I mean “prevention is better than care” mountain region we can’t find any health care, clinic, and hospital if there is the clinic you may not get according to your problem medicine.
 So; I humble request please prepare if you are continually taking any medicine, please.
-It is very important but our company will provide something first aid kid bag normally as a headache, fever, stomach problem as diarrhea, cough & cool some bandage, tape & Diamox for high altitude sickness etc.
+It is very important but our company will provide something first aid kid bag normally as a headache, fever, stomach problem as diarrhea, cough & cool some bandage, tape & Diamox for high altitude sickness, etc.